 Q: What do you hope is the next step in your life/career?

-Once I graduate from MGSE, I hope to secure a full-time role teaching Drama or English to young people.
+Once I graduate, I hope to secure a full-time role teaching Drama or English to young people.
 At this current point in time, my hope is that I continue to develop my pedagogical skills, knowledge and confidence as a secondary teacher and that I get to experience teaching in a whole range of different settings, including perhaps overseas.
-I also hope that I might return to MGSE one day and complete a Master of Education in order to develop my expertise in education so that I might move on to leadership and management opportunities within schools.
+I also hope that I might return one day and complete a Master of Education in order to develop my expertise in education so that I might move on to leadership and management opportunities within schools.

 I hope in the future that I will become a teacher that will inspire students to become the best versions of themselves and that I will support them in their growth as unique individuals.
 Whatever the future has in store for me, I am confident that I will be a dedicated teacher who is committed to life-long learning.